rishabhpatel11/PPA1_Rishabh_Patel/readme.md

 [1 Execution of Each Function Screencast](https://github.com/rishabhpatel11/PPA1_Rishabh_Patel/blob/master/ShorterExecutionScreencast.mp4)

 # Opinions on Unit Testing & TDD
-I haved used unit testing in java but it was a long time ago and very brief.
-For my first time unit testing in python, I found it to be fairly straightforward and simple.
+I have used unit testing in java before, but it was a long time ago and very brief.
+For my first-time unit testing in python, I found it to be fairly straightforward and simple.
 Each test was logically understandable and only required a few lines to set up.
 This is the first time I am using TDD.
 I would say TDD was helpful to make sure my functions fulfilled the requirements, but it was also a little annoying to deal with, when sometimes I write a test for what ends up being not even a full line of code.
 I definitely think unit testing is helpful in general, whether it be with TDD or not.
 For most software, unit testing is probably necessary since there are many parts that need to be tested individually.

 For TDD, the main advantages I noticed for me were increased organization in code and minimization of code.
 Writing the code, I went in order of the tests, so everything just naturally grouped up like all the data type tests are grouped at the top.
 Also, I only wrote code that was necessary to pass the tests so I didn't end up with any unused variables or useless lines.

 The major drawback of TDD was slowness.
 For most of my functions, the test files had more lines of code than the function it was testing.
 To get a high code coverage, you need to write tests for simple code that you already know works and it just seems more like a formality to test it.
 The other big disadvantage I ran into was having tests cause other tests to fail.
 One test requires a certain change, like changing my output type from a number to a string.
 Then, I would have to go through the other tests and change them as well.

 In a real project, TDD's usefulness would depend on the project itself.
 If it was part of a large company where all the functions and features are already specified and formalized, then I think TDD would be beneficial.
 If it was just a solo project or a small team, I think it might be better for the flow of the project to jump right into the code.

 "# PPA1_Rishabh_Patel"